Azure/blackbelt-aks-hackfest/labs/day2-labs/cicd-vsts.md

     ![manualbuild](img/manualbuild.png)

+2. On the Queue Build for MyHealth.AKS.Build select **Queue**

-2. Once the build process starts, navigate to the **Builds** tab.
+3. Once the build process starts, navigate to the **Builds** tab.
 Click on the build number to see the build in progress.

     ![clickbuild](img/clickbuild.png)